 ^ Beginning of a line

 \$ End of a line

 \< \> Word boundaries (beginning of line, end of line, space, or punctuation mark)

-Any character except newline
+• Any character except newline

 [abc] Any of the characters specified

 [a-z] Any of the characters in the specified range

 Any character except those specified

 Zero or more times the preceding regex

 + One or more times the preceding regex

 ?
 Zero or one time the preceding regex

 {5} Exactly 5 times the preceding regex

-{5, } 5 times or more the preceding regex
+{5 , } 5 times or more the preceding regex

 {,10} At most 10 times the preceding regex

-{5,10} Between 5 and 10 times the preceding regex
+{5 , 10} Between 5 and 10 times the preceding regex

-1 The regex either before or after the vertical bar
+I The regex either before or after the vertical bar

-() Grouping, to be used for back-references. $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$
+() Grouping, to be used for back-references.
+1 expands to the 1 st match, 2 to the 2 nd , etc. up to 9

 The symbols above are used in POSIX EREs (Extended Regular Expressions).
-In POSIX BREs (Basic Regular Expressions), the symbols $? + \{ (()) \}$ need to be escaped; this is done by adding a backslash character \ in front of them.

-cp file file2 Copy a file cp file dir/ Copy a file to a directory cp -ar /dir1/. /dir2/ Copy a directory recursively Common options: -i Prompt before overwriting/deleting files (interactive) mv file file2 Rename a file -i Prompt before overwriting/deleting files (interactive)-f Don't ask before overwriting/deleting files (force) mv file dir/ Move a file to a directory rm file Delete a file pv file > file2 Copy a file, monitoring the progre ss of data through a pipe rename str1 str2 file Rename a file, replacing in the file ename the first occurrence of string str1 with str2 unlink file Remove the hard link to a file (eq uivalent to rm) touch file Change access timestamp and mo If the file does not exist, it is crea , truncate -s size file Shrink or extend a file to the spectruncated; if the file is shorter, the ified size.
-If the file is larger than the specified size, it is extra space is filled with zeros mktemp Create a temporary file or director ry, using tmp.xxxxxxxxxx as filename template fdupes dir Examine a directory for duplicate files in it.
-To consider files a duplicate, it first compares file sizes and MD5 signatures, then file contents byte-by-byte shred /dev/hda shred -u file Securely wipe the contents of a device Securely delete a file cd directory Change to the specified directory cd - Change to the previously used directory pwd Print the current working directory ls List the contents of the current directory dir vdir ls -d / List only directories contained on the current directory ls -lap --sort=v List files, sorted by version number mkdir dir Create a directory mkdir -m 755 dir Create a directory with mode 755 mkdir -p /dir1/dir2/dir3 Create a directory, creating also the parent directories if they don't exist rmdir dir Delete a directory (which must be empty)
+In POSIX BREs (Basic Regular Expressions), the symbols $? + \{ () need to be escaped; this is done by adding a backslash character <math>\ in front of them.$ cp file file2 Copy a file cp file dir/ Copy a file to a directory cp -ar /dir1/. /dir2/ Copy a directory recursively Common options: -i Prompt before overwriting/deleting files (interactive) mv file file2 Rename a file f Don't ask before overwriting/deleting files (force) mv file dir/ Move a file to a directory rm file Delete a file pv file > file2 Copy a file, monitoring the progre ss of data through a pipe rename str1 str2 file Rename a file, replacing in the file name the first occurrence of string str1 with str2 rename .htm .html .htm Rename all .htm files to .html unlink file Remove the hard link to a file (equ uivalent to rm) touch file Change access timestamp and mo If the file does not exist, it is creat CECI CECI truncate -s size file Chainly on extend a file to the energy Find size.
+If the file is lauger then the enalitied size, it is ciuncate -5 Size iiie truncated; if the file is shorter, the ified size.
+If the file is larger than the specified size, it is extra space is filled with zeros mktemp Create a temporary file or director y, using tmp.xxxxxxxxx as filename template fdupes dir files in it.
+To consider files a duplicate, it first compares file sizes and MD5 signatures, then file e contents byte-by-byte / . / shred /dev/hda Securely wipe the contents of a de evice shred -u file Securely delete a file